 For those students who are seeking a career in polygraph, you will find that our program will best prepare you for success.
 Each student must meet the following minimum requirements in order to attend our Basic Polygraph Examiner’s Course:

-The Basic Examiner’s Course fee is $4,995.00 (USD) and is generally due prior to the beginning of the course of study unless other arrangements are made through the training center.
+Course fees are generally due prior to the beginning of the course of study unless other arrangements are made through the training center.
 The tuition fees include all course materials, supplies and use of equipment and polygraph instrumentation together with staff consultation while in attendance.
-This is a ten-week program.

 If the course or workshop is cancelled for any reason, or if the student is unable to attend the course, any money received by the training center from the sponsoring entity will be refunded in full.
 If, however, a student is terminated, or if the student resigns during the course for any reason, a refund will be returned according to the following scale:

 |≤ 50%||50% Refund|

 During the Basic Polygraph Examiner’s Course, there will be a minimum of three written examinations in addition to a comprehensive final examination.
 Students shall achieve a minimum of a 70% or higher for each required examination.
 Additionally, numerous practical examinations shall be conducted (both diagnostic and screening) using proper methodology as taught at the training center.
 Various other assignments may also be required as determined by course instructors and/or director.

 Any student who fails any written examination by not achieving at least a minimum of 70%, may be given one last opportunity to pass that written examination on a date and time agreed upon by both the student and the Director, or someone appointed by the Director.
 If the student fails this second opportunity, the student will be terminated.